Stephen Williams (footballer)

-Stephen Williams (born 5 June 1961) is a former Australian rules footballer in the South Australian National Football League, playing for the Port Adelaide Magpies and is currently an assistant development coach at Port Adelaide Power and head coach of the Immanuel College first XVIII.
+Stephen Williams (born 6 May 1961) is a former Australian rules footballer, who played for the Port Adelaide in the SANFL and the Brisbane Bears in the AFL and was previously head coach of the Immanuel College first XVIII side.

 Early life

 Stephen Williams is the son of Port Adelaide legend Fos Williams, and younger brother of twins Mark and Anthony.
 Stephen Williams was originally listed with West Adelaide Football Club along with Mark and Anthony, where father Fos was coach, but Stephen did not play any senior games for West Adelaide.
 When Fos left West Adelaide, the Williams brothers moved to Port Adelaide in 1979.

 Port Adelaide player

 Williams made his league debut for Port Adelaide in 1979.
 After playing only 16 games in his first 3 years, Williams played 19 senior games in 1982.
 However, Williams continued to be a fringe player up until (and including) 1986, playing a handful of games in the reserves each year.

 In 1986, Williams was drafted by the Brisbane Bears at number 40 in the AFL national draft.
-Williams played 4 games for the Bears in 1987 (alongside brother Mark), and returned to the Port Adelaide Magpies in 1988.
+Williams played 4 games for the Bears in 1987 (alongside brother Mark), and returned to the Port Adelaide in 1988.
 After his brief stint in the (then) VFL, Williams became a key player for Port Adelaide.
-Williams played in the Port premiership teams of 1988,89,90,92,94,95 and retired from playing at the end of the 1995 season.
+Williams played in the Port Adelaide premiership teams of 1988,89,90,92,94,95 and retired from playing at the end of the 1995 season.
 Williams was awarded life membership of the Port Adelaide Football Club in 1989 and was inducted into the South Australian Football Hall of Fame in 2016.